gardener/gardener/docs/concepts/scheduler.md

 By default only seeds with the same provider than the shoot are selected.
 By adding a `providerTypes` field to the `seedSelector` a dedicated set of possible providers (`*` means all provider types) can be selected.

+## Ensuring seeds capacity for shoots is not exceeded

+Seeds have a practical limit of how many shoots they can accommodate.
+Exceeding this limit is undesirable as the system performance will be noticeably impacted.
+Therefore, the scheduler ensures that a seed's capacity for shoots is not exceeded by taking into account a maximum number of shoots that can be scheduled onto a seed.

+This mechanism works as follows:

+* The `gardenlet` is configured with certain *resources* and their total *capacity* (and, for certain resources, the amount *reserved* for Gardener), see [/example/20-componentconfig-gardenlet.yaml](../../example/20-componentconfig-gardenlet.yaml).
+Currently, the only such resource is the maximum number of shoots that can be scheduled onto a seed.
+* The `gardenlet` seed controller updates the `capacity` and `allocatable` fields in Seed status with the capacity of each resource and how much of it is actually available to be consumed by shoots.
+The `allocatable` value of a resource is equal to `capacity` minus `reserved`.
+* When scheduling shoots, the scheduler filters out all candidate seeds whose allocatable capacity for shoots would be exceeded if the shoot is scheduled onto the seed.

 ## Failure to determine a suitable seed